top of page

 Directions

-1. In a small saucepan, combine all the ingredients: broth, vinegars, molasses, and spices.
+1. In a small saucepan, combine all the ingredients: broth, both the vinegars, molasses, and spices.

 2. Bring the mixture to a gentle boil over medium heat, then reduce the heat to low and let simmer for about 15 minutes.
 This will allow the flavors to meld and the sauce to thicken slightly.